 On 15 June 2017, the Queensland Government announced proposed changes to the Electricity Act 1994 that clarify how batteries and additional generation can work alongside the Solar Bonus Scheme.
 If passed, the proposed changes will apply to the installation of batteries and additional generation after 15 June 2017.

 This feed-in tariff is closed to new solar customers.
 The Solar Bonus Scheme is legislated to expire on 1 July 2028.
-See Market feed-in tariffs in SEQ and the Feed-in tariff for regional customers for information on feed-in tariff rates that apply now.
+See market feed-in tariffs in SEQ and the feed-in tariff for regional customers for information on feed-in tariff rates that apply now.

 Carefully consider any changes you make to your electricity account or solar system.
 You can maintain your eligibility if you:

-If you are selling or renting your house and there is a new electricity account holder, the new owner or tenant will not receive the 44 cent premium feed-in tariff unless the new owner or tenant is your spouse.
+If you are selling or renting your house and there is a new electricity account holder, the new owner or tenant will not receive the 44 cent feed-in tariff unless the new owner or tenant is your spouse.
 They will have to speak to their electricity retailer to organise a new feed-in tariff.

 If you are currently receiving the 44 cent feed-in tariff and you move house, you can't take your system with you and continue to receive the same feed-in tariff.

-Importantly, if you then rent the property to a new tenant (which results in the name on the electricity account changing) then eligibility for the 44 cent tariff will lapse from the date when the account name changes.
+Importantly, if you then rent the property to a new tenant (which results in the name on the electricity account changing) then eligibility for the 44 cent feed-in tariff will lapse from the date when the account name changes.